orscf/orscf-implementations-dotnet/Contracts/VDR-Contract/v1/VdrServices.md

-﻿# VisitDataConsumerService
+﻿# VdrApiInfoService
-Provides an workflow-level API for interating with a 'VisitDataRepository' (VDR)
+Provides interoperability information for the current implementation

 ### Methods:

 ## .GetApiVersion
-returns the Version of the API itself, which can be used for backward compatibility within inhomogeneous infrastructures
+returns the version of the ORSCF specification which is implemented by this API, (this can be used for backward compatibility within inhomogeneous infrastructures)
 #### Parameters:
 |Name|Type|Description|
 |----|----|-----------|